 • Engorgement that causes a bad latch problem.

-• Sucking problems in baby, that results in a bad latch.
+• Sucking problems or tongue issues in a baby, that results in a bad latch.

 • Nipple pain that causes Mom to breastfeed less frequently.

-A change in feeding pattern that would result in baby feeding less,
+A change in feeding pattern that would result in a baby feeding less,

-such as if baby starts sleeping longer stretches, or if baby starts
+- If a baby starts sleeping longer stretches,

 • Cracked nipples, can allow infection to enter the breast.